 If you live in an apartment or maybe drive a smaller vehicle to the water you can get it done thanks to the flexibility of an inflatable kayak.

 When you consider everything this boat has to offer, it makes a strong case.
-Plus, with a price in the double digits it’s a fraction of the price of most kayaks!
+Plus it comes at a fraction of the price of most kayaks!

-Best for occasional use on calm waters when you don’t have space to store or transport a full size kayak.
+Best for calm waters and some fishing when you don’t have space to store or transport a full size kayak.

 - Seat: Inflatable adjustable